cybercussion/SCOBot/README.md

 I've added Wiki documentation now, so you can read more about the API support in detail.
 Here: https://github.com/cybercussion/SCOBot/wiki - Please refer to this for much more detailed information.

+Feel free to email or post any issues you run into.
+At the same time this has been built and maintained, its getting used, so having a broader scope of deployment feedback is invaluable.

 You may be looking for the LMS Runtime API_1484_11.
 This project does not currently expose that, but does have a LMS Mimic or Local API_1484_11 used when no LMS is present.
 More on that below...

 ## Goals: